A hydrocele is a fluid-filled sac located around a testicle that causes swelling in a male’s scrotum (pouch of skin that holds the testicles).

 How is a Pediatric Hydrocele treated?

-The procedure can be performed through a small incision in the groin or by using the laparoscope (minimally invasive surgery).
+This surgical procedure can be performed through a small incision in the groin or by using the laparoscope (minimally invasive surgery).
 Depending on the age of your child, some surgeons may recommend looking for a hernia on the other side at the same time as the initial hernia surgery.